Happy New Year, Everyone!

 The Extreme Lazy Man Diet

-A couple of years ago, I had an epiphany.
+A few years ago, I had an epiphany.
 There are so many types of diets that people claim to work for different reasons.
 Why hasn’t anyone combined them into one super diet?

 One reason is that this super diet would be extremely hard to stick to.
 That means it’s almost destined to fail.
 After all, many of the Biggest Loser contestants gain the weight back.
 It’s not a sustainable plan.